+The Reserve Bank Of India has issued a notification allowing banks to consider letters issued by the Unique Identification Authority of India (UIDAI) for Aadhaar numbers as a valid Know your Customer (KYC) document to enable customers to open all savings accounts and not just no-frills or small accounts, reports LiveMint.
 According to the RBI, a Government notification issued in December 2010, permitted Banks to allow users to open no-frills bank accounts with limitations.
 For example, the aggregate credit for a given financial year cannot exceed Rs 1 lakh, the balance cannot exceed Rs 50 thousand and monthly withdrawals were limited to Rs 10,000.
 After consultation with the Government the RBI has now allowed banks to open all kinds of savings account on the basis of the Aadhaar letter.
 However, it has asked the banks to satisfy themselves about the current address of the customer by…

 - Why an Indian VPN provider is suing the government over the new cybersecurity rules October 4, 2022

 - Roundup: Airtel Launches 5G in India, Telecom Minister Targets a Fast 200-city coverage October 4, 2022

 - Summary: EU’s Cyber Resilience Act for cybsersecurity of digital products October 4, 2022

 - Why the US wants to regulate the Buy Now, Pay Later (BNPL) industry October 4, 2022

 - PrivacyNama Session: Government Access to Data; October 7 October 3, 2022

 MediaNama’s mission is to help build a digital ecosystem which is open, fair, global and competitive.